 Network Performance.
-Turning out attention to network-related performance, Fig. 6(a) considers spectral efficiency (bit/s/Hz), normalized by the maximum corresponding value when the network is provisioned.
-Load-balancing ("Utilization") efficiency is further considered in Fig. 6(b) in terms of the MSE metric, described earlier.
+Turning our attention to networkrelated performance, Fig. 5(a) considers spectral efficiency (bit/s/Hz), normalized by the maximum corresponding value when the network is provisioned.
+Load-balancing ("Utilization") efficiency is further considered in Fig. 5(b) in terms of the MSE metric, described earlier.
 Both efficiencies converge to 1 as the network gets provisioned.
-Low C_h values will push users to handover to far-away BSs, and this will potentially decrease their SINR (spectral efficiency decrease), and create steep differences between BSs loads, e.g. by congesting macro BSs and under-utilizing the SCs (utilization efficiency decrease).
-Note that, the joint degradation of these performances also impacts user performance negatively (e.g. user throughput), as explained in assumption (A.7).
+Low $C_h$ values will push users to handover to far-away BSs, and this will potentially decrease their SINR (spectral efficiency decrease), and create steep differences between BSs loads, e.g. by congesting macro BSs and under-utilizing the SCs (utilization efficiency decrease).
+Note that, the joint degradation of these performances also impacts user performance negatively (e.g. user throughput), as explained in Assumption (A.7).
 Regarding spectral efficiency, more specifically, although in the wired scenario, star topology is always better compared to the tree, in the wireless scenario this is not the case.
-For low values of C_h , the star topology is worse, due to the higher capacity loss of the long and direct links.
-However, as C_h is increased, and some links start becoming provisioned in the star topology, the capacity loss cost due to the long wireless links in a star topology, is dominated from the capacity cost due to multi-sharing links of the tree topology, by making tree worse.
+For low values of $C_h$ , the star topology is worse, due to the higher capacity loss of the long and direct links.
+However, as $C_h$ is increased, and some links start becoming provisioned in the star topology, the capacity loss cost due to the long wireless links in the star topology, is dominated from the capacity loss cost due to multi-hop sharing links of the tree topology, by making tree a worse choice.
 We highlight that this trade-off can suggest different topologies as optimal in different under-provisioned scenarios, and can affect different performance metrics.